secuditor/secuditor-lite/README.md

 ## Introduction

 **Secuditor Lite** is a free, Python based diagnostic security tool for Windows endpoints and networks with a friendly GUI.
 It helps identify system vulnerabilities, improve device Operational Security (OPSEC), detect network elements, and generate structured audit reports, all in one place.
-Suitable for both personal and organizational use.
+Suitable for both personal and organizational environments.

 ---
 <br>